linas/archeo/README.md

 This project is for the finicky and technically sophisticated user (hobbyist?) who runs a Linux desktop or three at home, and worries about their data.
 Perhaps one day, this project will be useful to archivists or librarians.
-Maybe even scientists or business owners.
+Maybe housewives and pensioners wih family photo albums and geneology trees that they are safe-guarding.
+Perhaps even scientists protecting their data, or business owners, who ... ???.
 But lets not get ahead of ourselves.
 Let's take a closer look.